satindergrewal/Shurli/README.md

 ### What success for this project will look like

 - usable product
-- motivates other projects adding to the richness of the ecosystem
+- motivates other projects to solve these problems better, adding to the richness of the ecosystem

 ### Code of conduct